1na/diningwebsite/posts/_posts/2014-3-3-Hello-World.md

 title: You're up and running!
 ---

-Changed this.
+Again I changed  this as of now.
 This is the first in a series of posts on absolutely delicious food.
 Like this, so do we.

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).